johnalison/obsidian-notes/Input/Videos/The Craft of Effective Writing.md

 Create tension and Instability:
  eg: anomoly, inconsistent, but, however, although

- Open with the problem for specifi set of readers, them ove to solution.
+ Open with the problem for specific set of readers, then move to solution.
 The readers need to see the problem and the solution.